Discover Greece, Corinth Canal & the Adriatic

 Lefkada, Greece

 On mainland Greece, the resort town of Parga radiates a carefree holiday atmosphere.
-Enjoy the Mediterranean sunshine on one of the many lovely beaches, wander through traditional Greek villages and marvel at the 11th century Venetian Castle, which reveals an incredible bird’s eye view of this popular town and sparkling Ionian coastline.
-From Parga, you’ll journey to one of Greece’s largest and greenest islands, Corfu, alluring with sandy coves and rugged, verdant hills studded with olive, cypress, and citrus trees.
+Enjoy the Mediterranean sunshine on one of the many lovely beaches, wander through traditional Greek villages and marvel at the hilltop Venetian castle, with origins in the 11th century, which reveals an incredible bird’s-eye view of this popular town and sparkling Ionian coastline.
+From Parga, you’ll cruise Corfu, known for its sandy coves and rugged, verdant hills studded with olive, cypress, and citrus trees.

 Corfu, Greece

-One of Greece’s largest and greenest islands, you’ll find Corfu alluring with its sandy coves and beaches and rugged, verdant hills.
-While on this stunning island, explore authentic Greek villages and take a refreshing dip in the inviting, clear waters.
-Don’t miss a visit to the picturesque Old Town of Corfu, which harbours a rich history and magnificent heritage architecture displaying Renaissance and Baroque influences.
+Explore Corfu today, one of Greece’s largest and greenest islands.
+Explore authentic Greek villages and take a refreshing dip in the inviting, clear waters.
+Don’t miss a visit to the picturesque UNESCO-listed Old Town, which harbours a rich history and magnificent heritage architecture displaying Renaissance and Baroque influences.
 Here, stroll through the largest square in Greece, the impressive Spianada and soak up the local ambience and history.

 Sarandë, Albania

-Today we cruise the Straits of Corfu to Albania and Sarandë, a popular coastal town perched on a crescent-shaped bay.
-This once sleepy fishing village welcomes with a bustling seaside promenade and pebbled beaches.
-Its relaxed atmosphere makes it a perfect base for exploring the nearby ancient ruins of Butrint, a UNESCO World Heritage Site renowned for its archaeological significance.
+Today you’ll cruise the Straits of Corfu to Albania and Sarandë, a popular coastal town perched on a crescent-shaped bay.
+This once sleepy fishing village welcomes you with a bustling seaside promenade and pebbled beaches.
+Its relaxed atmosphere makes it a perfect base for exploring the nearby ancient ruins of Butrint, a World Heritage-listed Site renowned for its archaeological significance.

 Kotor, Montenegro

-Encircled by medieval walls, the fortified city of Kotor, set along Montenegro’s beautiful coastline, presents a fascinating destination that seamlessly combines ancient history and vibrant modern culture.
-Nestled between imposing mountains and the Adriatic Sea, this UNESCO World Heritage-listed setting is sure to charm with its elegant Venetian palaces, cobblestone narrow lanes and café-hemmed squares.
+Encircled by medieval walls, the fortified city of Kotor on Montenegro’s beautiful coastline is a fascinating port that seamlessly combines ancient history and vibrant modern culture.
+Nestled between imposing mountains and the Adriatic Sea, the Old Town of Kotor, a World Heritage-listed site, is sure to charm with its elegant Venetian palaces, cobblestone narrow lanes and café-hemmed squares.

 Vis, Croatia